Error Handling

 Example Error Response

 Below is an example of an ambiguous match error.
-Suppose you have two aws_instance
+Suppose you have two aws_instance blocks named "main" and run an update operation without selectors:

 {